Early National Letter of Intent signing period started November 12.

 Seniors Stephen Hoh and Bruno Abdelnour to be honored

-Head coach Brad Dancer enters his ninth season on the staff and eighth as head coach of the Illinois men's tennis team.
+Head coach Brad Dancer enters his 11th season on the staff and 10th as head coach of the Illinois men's tennis team.
 Dancer became Illinois' 19th head men's tennis coach on June 28, 2005, after serving his first year on the staff as an associate head coach under Illini legend Craig Tiley.

-The 2011-12 squad was successful under Dancer, capturing its first Big Ten Tournament title in seven years with a dramatic comeback win over six-time defending champion Ohio State.
+The 2011-12 squad captured its first Big Ten Tournament title in seven years with a dramatic comeback win over six-time defending champion Ohio State.
 Dancer guided the team to the NCAA Sweet 16 and coached Dennis Nevolo to a round of 16 berth in the NCAA Singles Championships to garner All-America status for the second straight season.
 The team finished 19-8 overall.

 In 2008-09, the Illini fell in the Sweet 16 to defending champion Georgia and finished at No. 12 in the final Campbell's/ITA rankings after posting an overall record of 23-9.
 Three Illini earned All-Big Ten honors, including Marc Spicijaric, Roy Kalmanovich and Dennis Nevolo.
-Nevolo also became the fifth Illini to earn Big Ten Freshman of the Year accolades and was the first since All-American Kevin Anderson received the honor in 2005.
+Nevolo also became the fifth Illini to earn Big Ten Freshman of the Year accolades.

 The 2007-08 season was highlighted by the play of seniors Ryan Rowe and Ruben Gonzales, who were both All-Big Ten selections after helping lead the squad to an 8-2 finish in conference.
 Additionally, Rowe was named the Midwest Region Farnsworth/ITA Senior Player of the Year and Gonzales was the top male senior Scholar-Athlete at Illinois.